-^{} slurry is defined as flowable manure usually less that 12% dry matter.
+\ slurry is defined as flowable manure usually less that 12% dry matter.
 Material with a higher dry matter content or containing high amounts of fibrous crop residue may require pretreatment (e.g. chopping or water addition) to be applied as a slurry, and should otherwise be handled as for solid manures (Table 18b).

-[†] Average emission agreed to be achievable across the UNECE region.
-The wide ranges reflect slight differences in techniques, management, weather conditions, etc.
+Costs assume medium or high usage of equipment.
+Where a low use is made of the relevant equipment costs per unit N saved may be higher. † Average emission reductions agreed to be achievable across the UNECE region.
+The wide ranges reflect differences in techniques, management, weather conditions, etc.